Narcissists and Valentine’s Day can be a recipe for something bad to happen.

 5. Control and Harassment

-Valentine’s Day is a specific day when people go on dates and express love for one another works in reverse.
+The traditional designation of Valentine’s Day as a day when people go on dates and express love for one another can work in reverse in a relationship with a narcissist.

 Valentine’s Day with a Narcissist Can Be a Nightmare